theshivamx19/my-lithium-projects/README.md

   - By category
   - By subcategory
   example of a query url: books?filtername=filtervalue&f2=fv2
-- Return all books sorted by book name in Alphabetic order
+- Return all books sorted by book name in Alphabatical order

 ### GET /books/:bookId
 - Returns a book with complete details including reviews.
 Reviews array would be in the form of Array.
 Response example [here](#book-details-response)